OpenLXP/openlxp-xds/README.md

 ## 3. Deployment
-1. Create the OpenlXP docker network.
+1. Create the OpenLXP docker network.
 Open a terminal and run the following command in the root directory of the project.
     ```
     docker network create openlxp
     ```